Counting abelian varieties over finite fields via Frobenius densities: Introduction

 In fact, this formula of Langlands, originally developed to count points on modular curves over finite fields, has been generalized by Kottwitz to an essentially arbitrary Shimura variety of PEL type \cite{kottwitz92}.
 Kottwitz's formula (see Proposition \ref{proplk} below), as in the case of Langlands, comes as a product of an (adelic) volume of a torus and an orbital integral, this time over $\gsp_{2g}$.
 Let us remark that although the orbital integral in Kottwitz's and Langlands' formulas clearly decomposes as a product of local terms, the volume term, however, appears as a global quantity (a class number in the case of $\gl_2$, cf. Lemma A.4 of \cite{achtergordon17}).
 Therefore an Euler product expression for $\wnum I([X,\lambda],\ff_q)$ such as the one in \eqref{eqmain} is, at least, not immediate.

 The content of the present paper is to prove that the Euler product given by the right-hand side of \eqref{eqmain} is indeed equal to the product of the global volume and the orbital integral given by Kottwitz's formula.
-We establish this by incorporating the works of Shyr \cite{shyr77} and by a delicate analysis of the interplay between various measures on the relevant spaces.
+We establish this by a delicate analysis of the interplay between various measures on the relevant spaces.

 This paper is the logical extension of \cite{achtergordon17}, which worked out these details for the case where the governing group is $\gsp_2 = \gl_2$.
 The reader will correctly expect that the structure of the argument is largely similar.
 However, the cohomological and combinatorial intricacies of symplectic similitude groups in comparison to general linear groups -- in particular, the tori are much more complex and conjugacy and stable conjugacy need not coincide -- mean that each stage is considerably more involved.